1980 to 1985

 In 1977, Gramley left the Board of Governors to become one of the three members of the President’s Council of Economic Advisers (CEA).
 During his tenure at the CEA, Gramley advised President Jimmy Carter on several economic issues, including international market turmoil and the oil shock of 1978–79.

 After leaving the Board, Gramley accepted a position as chief economist at the Mortgage Bankers Association of America.
 In 2002, he became a senior economic adviser at the Schwab Washington Research Group.
 In 2007, he joined Soleil Securities Corporation.
-Currently, Gramley serves as a senior adviser at Potomac Research Group in Washington, DC
+Gramley served as a senior adviser at Potomac Research Group in Washington, DC.

-Gramley is a member of the American Economic Association, American Finance Association, National Economists Club, and Conference of Business Economists.
+Gramley was a member of the American Economic Association, American Finance Association, National Economists Club, and Conference of Business Economists.

 Written by the Board of Governors of the Federal Reserve System.
 See disclaimer.